 Yes!
 If you are using external sales pages to convert your leads, you will probably need to restrict access and make some minor adjustments to your site.
 Learn more about Using External Sales Pages with Your Thinkific Checkout.

-How are membership sites different from course bundles?
+How are membership sites different from product bundles?

-A Course Bundle is a package of multiple courses sold as a single product.
-Course Bundles are typically one element of a membership site, along with other offerings like: access to a private community, live Q&A sessions with you, and/or other exclusive, member-only content.
+A Product Bundle is a package of multiple courses sold as a single product.
+Bundles are typically one element of a membership site, along with other offerings like: access to private products, live Q&A sessions with you, and/or other exclusive, member-only content.